The Principal Dev – Masterclass for Tech Leads

 --warnings show only warnings

-A single positional argument (without flags) is treated as a process or service name.
+Positional arguments (without flags) are treated as process or service names.
+Multiple names can be passed.
 By default, name matching uses substring matching (fuzzy search).
 Use --exact to match only processes with the exact name.

 witr node